MainaKarl/pokemon_qubo_project/README.md

 5. Gengar (Ghost/Poison)
 ```

+### QUBO Heatmap:
+A heatmap showing the QUBO matrix structure to understand relationships between Pokémon selection constraints.

+### Team Distribution:
+A bar chart showing the count of Pokémon types in the selected team for better visualization of team diversity.

 ## Customization
 - Update the constraints in `qubo_matrix.py` to modify the team selection logic.
 - Use different parameters in `qubo_solver.py` to adjust the optimization process.